gfroerli/ttn-relay/README.md

 # TTN Relay

-A Rust program to relay data from The Things Network (v3) to our own application server (and to InfluxDB).
+A Rust program to relay data from The Things Network (v3) to our own application server (and to InfluxDB 1/2).

 ## Configuration